Tag: evil

 Psalm 36, Psalm 42, Psalm 52

-This understanding of flourishing helps us when we to Psalm 42:8. “…[God’s] song will be with me in the night…” When we understand that night (lack of light) represents and/or , we see that the Psalmist is not speaking/singing during a time of and , but from the depths of pain.
+This understanding of flourishing helps us when we return to Psalm 42:8. “…[God’s] song will be with me in the night…” When we understand that night (lack of light) represents death and/or evil, we see that the Psalmist is not speaking/singing during a time of and freedom, but from the depths of .
 Yet, the Psalmist’s joy is based upon God, therefore it is a firm foundation.

 1) Why do you think flourishing is tied to God’s faithful love?